nathanfrontend/tangent-task/README.md

 1. cd into project path
 2. npm install - if you prefer yarn - remove the lock file and run yarn
+3. In order for the React Query to work you must make a .env with the api url as the value of VITE_POST_ENDPOINT
-3. npm run dev
+4. npm run dev
-4. to run active tests - run npm run tests, this will run vitest to run test suites
+5. to run active tests - run npm run tests, this will run vitest to run test suites
-5. to find out overall test coverage, run - npm run coverage
+6. to find out overall test coverage, run - npm run coverage

 Any questions on decisions to use certain technologies please let me know.
-I have left the env in as a CONST type file, well aware normally this would be ignored normally.

 - Things i was thinking on doing with more time
 - Optimistic update inline with invalidation of queries from cache, functionality works fine as is, but with a small tweek with optmistic updates, the likes count will still update with slow connection.